Cray Performance Analysis Tool¶

 this executable in order to get tracing data and generate a report with

-If the automatic program analysis is not sufficient, you to manually choose your
+If the automatic program analysis is not sufficient, you have to manually

-profiling setup.
-The tracing of the entire program is made possible by using the
+choose your profiling setup.
+The tracing of the entire program is made possible

 -w option when building your application with